nautechsystems/nautilus_trader/docs/user_guide/backtest_example.md

 ## Getting some raw data

-Before we start the notebook - as a once off we need to download some sample data for backtesting
+Before we start the notebook - as a once off we need to download some sample data for backtesting.

 For this notebook we will use FX data from `histdata.com`, simply go to https://www.histdata.com/download-free-forex-historical-data/?/ascii/tick-data-quotes/ and select an FX pair, and one or more months of data to download.